 With Hunter, the Yankees won three straight pennants from 1976 to 1978, capturing World Series titles in the latter two years.
 He joined Cy Young, Christy Mathewson and Walter Johnson as the only pitchers in big league history to win 200 games by the age of 31.

-Hunter was forced into early retirement in 1979 because of the effects of diabetes and early onset amyotrophic lateral sclerosis, appearing in the form of an arm strain.
-He succumbed to the effects of ALS in 1999 at the age of 53.
+Hunter was forced into early retirement in 1979 because of the effects of diabetes.
+He was elected to the Hall of Fame in 1987.

 Year Inducted: 1987

 Position Played: Pitcher